Fast community detection by SCORE: Main results

 The DCBM we use is similar to that in \cite{Zhaoetal} (see also \cite{KarrerNewman2011}), but is different in important ways.
-In their asymptotic analysis, Zhao {\it et al}. \cite{Zhaoetal}, model $\theta(i)$ as random variables that have the same means and take only finite values.
-In our setting, we treat $\theta(i)$ as non-random and only impose some mild regularity conditions and moderate deviations conditions (see below).
-Additionally, Zhao {\it et al}. \cite{Zhaoetal} need certain conditions on $A$ which we don't require.
-For example, in the special case of $K = 2$, they require $A$ to be positive definite, but we don't.
-See \cite[Page 7]{Zhaoetal} for details.
+In their asymptotic analysis, Zhao et~al. \cite{Zhaoetal}, model $\theta(i)$ as random variables that have the same means and take only finite values.
+In our setting, we treat $\theta(i)$ as nonrandom and only impose some mild regularity conditions and moderate deviations conditions (see below).
+Additionally, Zhao et~al. \cite{Zhaoetal} need certain conditions on $P$ which we do not require.
+For example, in the special case of $K = 2$, they require $P$ to be positive definite, but we do not.
+See \cite{Zhaoetal}, page~7, for details.